 However, the traditional air fryer is a tad limited in that it pretty much just fries your food, although it will crisp things up into the bargain.
 That’s perfect if you’re after super crispy French fries, or perhaps those fried chicken wings, but it leaves a bit of a gap if you're looking for a kitchen appliance that can cater for all of your mealtime needs.

-Enter then the Sage the Combi Wave 3 in 1, which is a mighty machine capable of not just frying your fries, but cooking everything else for dinner too.
+Enter then the Sage the Combi Wave 3 in 1.
+Or, in America and Australia, Breville The Combi Wave 3 in 1.
+Whatever it's called, this is a mighty machine capable of not just frying your fries, but cooking everything else for dinner too.
 That’s because it’s a combination appliance that functions as a microwave, convection oven and air fryer too.
 While you’ve probably already got an oven the Sage the Combi Wave 3 in 1 has the potential to replace that, or certainly make you use it less as it can be more efficient to use for many dishes.

 Sage the Combi Wave 3 in 1: what is it?